SimonSMatei/Project-Euler/README.md

 * Each problem includes the solution and a companion file (e.g., explanation.md) that outlines the problem statement, the mathematical derivation, and a breakdown of the algorithm used.

 ### The Rules:
 * To respect the community ethos of Project Euler, I will only publish solutions for problems 1 through 100.
 I will not share solutions for higher-level problems publicly to avoid spoiling the challenge for others.
+The actual numerical solution will also not be included, the code must be run to get the solution.

 ### Tech Details:
 * Most solutions are written in Python.
 I aim to adhere to the "one-minute rule," ensuring that every solution executes in under 60 seconds.